RetroReversing/retroReversing/categories/tutorials/Introduction.md

 Although unlike a deck of cards when you add more data the address of the data goes downwards instead of upwards, so if the first element in a stack is at position 10 then when you add another byte of data its address would be 9.

 In fact the CPU has designated instructions to read and write from the stack, often called `push` and `pop`.
 Where push adds an aditional piece of data to the stack and pop removes the most recently added data from the stack of data.

+### Random Number Generation (RNG)
+While a CPU diligently follows every instruction it receives, this unwavering predictability presents a challenge for game developers.
+Players crave the excitement of unpredictability to make each gaming experience unique.
+So, how can a CPU introduce randomness into the game world?

+One elegant solution involves a Random Number Generator (RNG) that relies on the timing of user input.
+The CPU continuously increments a counter until the player presses a button.
+With the timing of button presses being entirely unpredictable, the CPU uses this ever-evolving count to generate random numbers.
+This injects a vital element of surprise and distinctiveness into every gaming session.

+This technique is frequently employed in early games, especially when other random seeds, like the current time in milliseconds, which is guaranteed to be unique but somewhat predictable, are unavailable.

 ## What is an emulator and how does it work?
 We have a specific post covering exactly how emulators works including tips for writing your own emulators: